mbrukman/a-conceptual-overview-of-asyncio/readme.md

 event_loop.run_forever()
 ```

-The underlying hardware responsible for performing the network request, parsing the response bytes and putting them into main-memory can run seperately from the CPU.
+The underlying hardware responsible for performing the network request and placing the response-bytes them into main-memory can run seperately from the CPU.
 Of course, that's all for nothing if we don't give the CPU something to do in the meantime.

 In this case, we want to cede control back to the event-loop from the `get_user_info` coroutine just after calling `db.get(user_id)`.
 Then, return to the coroutine once that db-request has finished.